Microeconomic Household Fertility Theory

 Expected Relationships

-• Desire for children is positively related to the household income.
-The higher the income, greater the demand for children. \frac{\partial C_d}{\partial Y}>0
+• Desire for children is positively related to household income.
+The higher the income, the greater the demand for children. \frac{\partial C_d}{\partial Y}>0

 • Demand for children is positively related with the price of other goods.
 The higher the price of other goods, the higher the demand for children (due to substitution effect). \frac{\partial C_d}{\partial P_c}<0.